 This gallery is dedicated to images from the large mountain area around Kebnekaise, Sweden’s highest peak.
 The area is situated in Lapland, in the very north of Sweden and close to the Norwegian border.
-The images were created during a three week hike in summer and a 10-day trip in winter on snowshoes.
-Some locations were visited in summer and in winter.
+Some of the images have actually been taken in Norway.
+There’s also a gallery dedicated to winter images from this region here.

 Teusajaure – Kaitumjaure (Sjaunja Nature Reserve)

-After reaching the Teusajaure hut from Vakkotavare I took a pathless detour from the Kungsleden trail for five days that led me through the more mountainous part of the Sjaunja nature reserve that also covers a lot of flatter terrain.
+From Teusajaure hut I took a pathless detour from the Kungsleden trail for five days that led me through the more mountainous part of the Sjaunja nature reserve that also covers a lot of flatter terrain.
 Sjaunja is part of the UNESCO world heritage site Laponia.
 Of particular interest to me were the large lakes Teusajaure and Kaitumjaure that are surrounded by mountain ranges.
 I did not encounter a single person during those five days.

 Alesjaure, Sealggajávri and towards Abisko